SolaceLabs/solace-postman-plugin/README.md

 This utility connects to the Solace Event Portal collects the consumers for an application version and outputs a Postman collections file that can then be imported to Postman.
 Note that the events are converted to POST requests sent to the Solace PubSub+ broker on the REST Port.

+This repository contains one way of using Event Portal with other tools.
+Check out the [Supercharge your Software Development Lifecycle with PubSub+ Event Portal](https://solace.com/blog/software-development-lifecycle-with-event-portal) blog to learn about other ways you can use Event Portal to throughout your SDLC.

 ## How to run

 1. git clone https://github.com/gregmeldrum/ep-to-postman.git